Frequently asked questions (FAQ)

 It looks like broken glass in my bottle.
 What is it?

 What is described is most likely sedimentation at the bottom of the bottle.
 It looks like white little "flakes" in the bottle.
-The reason is that salts are precipitated in the wine after a period of storage.
-In terms of taste, you don't feel any change in glögg.
+The reason is that salt is precipitated in the wine after a period of storage.
+In terms of the taste, you won't notice any difference.